aknoerig/portfolio-web/docs/DEVELOP.md

 `--ignore-scripts` skips all postinstall scripts — safe here because we don't run tests from the keystone fork and there are no native add-ons that need to compile.

+### Node.js 25 compatibility

+The engine spec targets Node.js 18.
+On Node.js 22+, `url.parse()` throws `ERR_INVALID_ARG_VALUE`
+for comma-separated-host URIs.
+MongoDB driver 3.x generates these internally when resolving a `mongodb+srv://` Atlas URI via DNS SRV lookup.
+A targeted monkey-patch at the top of `keystone.js` suppresses the throw so the driver's own regex-based host parser can continue.
+The patch is safe on all Node.js versions — it only activates on `ERR_INVALID_ARG_VALUE` for `mongodb://` multi-host URIs.

 ## Running the server

 ```sh